Hong Kong tycoon Jimmy Lai takes witness stand in collusion trial

 – ‘Media business as platform’ –

-Lai faces one count of “conspiracy to publish seditious publications” as well as two counts of conspiracy to foreign collusion.
+Lai faces one count of “conspiracy to publish seditious publications” as well as two counts of conspiracy to “collude with foreign forces”.

 The case against him revolves around 161 articles published in Apple Daily, as well as his own interviews and social media postings.